This page explores the first known owners and occupiers of Bloomfield House and farm up to 1798.

 The Fifth Earl of Donegall, Arthur Chichester, created the First Marquess in 1791, inherited the title in 1757 and finally began to set things right, although he remained an absentee for most of the time, preferring his stately home, Fisherwick Park, in Staffordshire.

-s new St Annes Parish Church and for the towns Exchange, 1769, adding a top floor in 1776 to create the Assembly Rooms - now (2023) a building under serious threat of being left to rot.
+The Earl paid for Belfast’s new St Anne’s Parish Church and for the town’s Exchange, 1769, adding a top floor in 1776 to create the Assembly Rooms - now (2023) a building under serious threat of being left to rot.
 The Earl also donated the land for the Poor House and for the White Linen Hall.

-His son, the Second Marquess, was the first member of the family to actually take up residence in the town in 1802, though for all the wrong reasons: he was trying to avoid his creditors.
+first member of the family to actually take up residence in the town in

-Initially, the towns growth had been very slow because of the short leases which were a disincentive to investment.
+because of the short leases which were a disincentive to investment.

 Things began to improve from the mid 1760s onwards with improved leases, some of which demanded demolition and rebuilding, sometimes specifying the height and the quality of the new buildings.